HOW TO BECOME A MASTER GARDENER

 What is the process for becoming an Anoka County Master Gardener volunteer?

-- Apply to the program and complete all three sections of the APPLICATION plus the SUPPLEMENTAL QUESTIONS
+- Apply to the program and complete (by typing) all three sections of the APPLICATION (doc.) plus the SUPPLEMENTAL QUESTIONS (doc.)
+(If unable to download, contact 763-324-3495 for alternative formats)

-- Submit four copies of the application and supplemental questions by October 1, 2017.
+- Submit FOUR (typed) copies of the application and supplemental questions by October 2, 2017.

 - Be selected for an interview